waynegramlich/Fab/docs/Join.md

 ## <a name="join--fabdrillchoice"></a>1 Class FabDrillChoice:

 Preferred Metric and Imperial drill sizes.
 The final choice of hole sizes typically depends upon the available hardware.
+In North America, the non metric size drills (fractional, letter, number) are readily available.
-In North America, these the pre-metric size drills (fractional, letter, number) are readily available.
-Pretty much everywhere else, these are the metric drill sizes are more readily available.
+Pretty much everywhere else, the metric drill sizes are more readily available.

 Attributes:
 * *MetricName* (str):